WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/colons.md

 - Capitalize the word after the colon if it is a proper noun.
  **Example**
+ You can install WordPress on one of the following operating systems: Windows, macOS, or Linux.

 - Capitalize the word after the colon if it is a quote.
  **Example**
+ What does it mean if I see a message saying: "Error Code 345.
+Do you want to continue?"

 ## Bold text preceding colon